Refinitiv/refinitiv-ui/documents/src/pages/accessibility.md

 The following checkpoints should be part of your development and release cycle:

 ### Test with a keyboard

 Try to navigate and operate the product you are working on using only a keyboard (do not utilize a mouse at all).
 Can you complete a journey using the keyboard alone?
-More info.

 ### Test with a screen reader